genglau/genglau.github.io/README.md

 - [ ] At least one profile picture - created img folder for pictures and link to the html
 - [ ] Biography (at least 100 words) - done
 - [ ] Functional Contact Form - added
-- [ ] "Projects" section - added
+- [ ] "Projects" section - added placeholders also linked to the project page
 - [ ] Links to external sites, e.g. GitHub and LinkedIn. - done
 ​
 ### Technical
  Add a short paragraph describing the features below.
 What strategies or design decisions did you work from?
-- [ ] At least 2 web pages. - main index page & projects page with placeholders
+- [ ] At least 2 web pages. - main index page & projects page with placeholders,click the links in the project section will take you to the project page, "contact me" btn will bring back to the index page
 - [ ] Version controlled with Git - use git commands for version control purposes
 - [ ] Deployed on GitHub pages. - done
 - [ ] Implements responsive design principles. - done